mongounit/mongounit/docs/index.md

 # What is mongoUnit?

+**MAIN BENEFIT: You avoid having to write more DB persistent logic code in order to verify your other persistent logic code.**

 **mongoUnit** is a data driven Integration testing framework for Spring Boot based applications that use MongoDB for persistence.
 The framework enables the developer to test the data access logic with relative ease.

 **mongoUnit** follows close to the same principles and is modeled after [DBUnit](http://dbunit.sourceforge.net/), so I'll paraphrase its description as follows.